To print this page properly - use Print icon located on the page.

 • Session 2: Web 2.0 and Archives

-• Session 3: Connecting With Your Community
+• Session 3: Connecting With Your Community: Innovative Ways to Bring Moving Image Collections to the Public

-All Attendee Luncheon, Speaker: Jack Hamann
+All Attendee Luncheon, Speaker: Jack Hamann 12:15-1:45

+Jack Hamann lives in Seattle, where he is an author and journalist.
+His career spans twenty-nine years, including a decade as a network correspondent and documentary producer for CNN and PBS.
+His work has earned dozens of journalism honors, including ten regional Emmy awards.
 He is the author of On American Soil: How Justice Became a Casualty of WWII (Algonquin Books, 2005; University of Washington Press, 2007), a nonfiction investigative account of one of the largest and most controversial events in American civil rights history.
-Much of the research for the book was conducted at the National Archives and the records uncovered provided evidence to correct the injustice committed in 1944.
-The book was directly responsible an October 26, 2007 decision by the US Army Board for Correction of Military Records to overturn the verdicts in the infamous 1944 Fort Lawton court-martial.
+On American Soil was selected as the outstanding investigative book of 2005 by Investigative Reporters and Editors, Inc. The book was directly responsible for an October 26, 2007 decision by the US Army Board for Correction of Military Records to overturn the verdicts in the infamous1944 Fort Lawton court-martial.
 Legislation signed by President George W. Bush on October 14, 2008 ensured that the surviving defendants, or their estates, receive back pay, plus compound interest.
+Hamann is the winner of the 2007 Horace Mann award, an honor bestowed on those who have achieved "victories for humanity."
+In 2008, the Washington State Bar Association honored him for "Excellence in Legal Journalism," and the Urban League presented him with its 2008 "Spirit Award."
+He is a graduate of UCLA (B.A.
+Economics, 1976) and the University of Oregon School of Law (J.D., 1980).

 • Session 4: MPLP and Photographs: A Marriage Made in Heaven or a Pathway to Hell?